Graphs and obstruction theory for algebraic curves: Algebraic curves corresponding to higher valent vertices

-Although Theorem \ref{thm:dim}, the formula for the number of parameters to deform a 3-valent immersive tropical curves, was proved using the correspondence to holomorphic curves (Theorem \ref{thm:obstruction}), its generalization to not necessarily immersive curves, Corollary \ref{thm:general}, was proved from Theorem \ref{thm:dim} by a combinatorial argument.
-It is natural to ask for the correspondence between not necessarily immersive curves (that is, tropical curves such that some of the edges of $\Gamma$ are contracted and the image $h(\Gamma)$ has higher valent vertices) and holomorphic curves, and seek for a direct proof of Corollary \ref{thm:general}.

-In fact, describing holomorphic curves corresponding to higher valent vertices is itself very important in the study of superabundant tropical curves.
-We give a fundamental formalism for this description (see Definitions \ref{def:refinedtype}, \ref{def:refinedtype2} and \ref{def:refinedtype3}).
+Theorem \ref{thm:obstruction} describes the superabundancy of immersive tropical curves in a satisfactory way.
+However, from the point of view of the general study of superabundant tropical curves, it is yet not satisfactory.
+The reason is that in the study of superabundant tropical curves (and associated algebraic curves), non-immersive tropical curves appear in typical situations.

-Then, using this formalism, we generalize Theorem \ref{thm:obstruction} to describe the dual obstruction cohomology group associated to holomorphic curves corresponding to a tropical curve satisfying Assumption A (in particular, it need not be immersive) in Theorem \ref{thm:obstruction2}.
-It turns out that the generalization of Theorem \ref{thm:obstruction} to the case with higher valent vertices is not straightforward.
-Although it is possible to calculate the dual obstruction cohomology group of an explicitly given degenerate holomorphic curve, giving a uniform statement covering all those curves is impossible.
-However, in some cases we can still give such a statement.
+In this section, we generalize Theorem \ref{thm:obstruction} to describe the dual obstruction cohomology group associated to algebraic curves corresponding to a tropical curve satisfying Assumption A (in particular, it need not be immersive), see Theorem \ref{thm:obstruction2}.

-This has an application to the correspondence theorem for non-superabundant tropical curves.
-We generalize the theorem for immersive curves (Theorem \ref{thm:nonsuperabundant}) to the case where the tropical curve satisfies only Assumption A in Theorem \ref{thm:corresp}.
-This would be (almost) the optimal statement of a correspondence theorems for non-superabundant tropical curves (see Remark \ref{rem:reg_highval} (1) and \ref{rem:any} (2)).
+Contrary to the immersive case (Theorem \ref{thm:obstruction}), the description is not purely combinatorial reflecting the fact that higher valent vertices correspond to rational curves with $k (\geq 4)$ marked points, which have their own moduli.
+Nevertheless, we will see later that the combinatorics of the tropical curve still have crucial data of the corresponding holomorphic curves.
+This study owes a lot to the degeneration technique.
+Namely, given a curve we want to study, the structure of its degeneration is not necessarily simple.
+However, in the degenerate situation, we can reduce various calculation to the standard case (typically curves of degree one in projective spaces).
+Thus, we can obtain important quantities such as obstruction classes rather explicitly.

-Possibly more important is the role of higher valent vertices in the study of superabundant tropical curves.
+This study reveals the importance of higher valent vertices in the study of superabundant tropical curves in various ways.
 In Subsection \ref{subsec:highval}, we prove a new criterion for the smoothability of superabundant tropical curves of genus one (Theorem \ref{thm:loop}) which is totally different from the known criterion (well-spacedness condition \cite{S, N3}).
 Also, we study a superabundant tropical curve of genus two in which a higher valent vertex plays a crucial role in the computation of the obstruction (Example \ref{ex:3}).